kortkamp/SeaQuestJs/README.md

 # Instructions
-*	Use arroys keys to move and space to shoot
+*	Use WASD or arrow keys to move and space to shoot

 # todo list